MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/dmclient-csp.md

 <!-- Device-Provider-{ProviderID}-ManagementServerAddressList-Description-Begin -->
 <!-- Description-Source-DDF -->
 The list of management server URLs in the format `<URL1>` `<URL2>` `<URL3>`, and so on.
-If there is only one, the angle brackets (<>) are not required.
-The < and > should be escaped.
+If there is only one, the angle brackets (<>) aren't required.
+The `< and >` should be escaped.
 If ManagementServerAddressList node is set, the device will only use the server URL configured in this node and ignore the ManagementServiceAddress value.
-When the server is not responding after a specified number of retries, the device tries to use the next server URL in the list until it gets a successful connection.
+When the server isn't responding after a specified number of retries, the device tries to use the next server URL in the list until it gets a successful connection.
 After the server list is updated, the client uses the updated list at the next session starting with the first on in the list.
 <!-- Device-Provider-{ProviderID}-ManagementServerAddressList-Description-End -->

 <!-- Device-Provider-{ProviderID}-ManagementServerAddressList-Editable-Begin -->